getcanoe/canoed/README.md

     sudo ldconfig

 ### Building
-Now we are ready to build **raiwd**.
+Now we are ready to build **canoed**.

-Enter the `raiwd` directory and build it using the command `nimble build` or both build and install it using `nimble install`.
+Enter the `canoed` directory and build it using the command `nimble build` or both build and install it using `nimble install`.
 This will download and install Nim dependencies automatically.

 ### Adding service
-Create `/etc/systemd/system/raiwd.service`:
+Create `/etc/systemd/system/canoed.service`:

     [Unit]
-    Description=RaiWd
+    Description=Canoed
     After=network.target

     [Service]
-    User=raiw
+    User=canoe
-    WorkingDirectory=/home/raiw
+    WorkingDirectory=/home/canoe
-    ExecStart=/home/raiw/.nimble/bin/raiwd
+    ExecStart=/home/canoe/.nimble/bin/canoed
     Restart=always
     RestartSec=60